Softmotions/ejdb/WINDOWS.md

 # Windows cross compilation

-**Note:** HTTP/Websocket network API is disabled and not supported on Windows until win port of http://facil.io library
+**Note:** HTTP/Websocket network API is disabled and not supported on Windows until porting of http://facil.io library

 Nodejs/Dart bindings not yet ported to Windows.